alextrx818/ALMOST_DONE518/EASTERN_TIME_FORMATTING_GLOBAL.md

 - Any custom logging.Formatter(...) instantiations in the codebase automatically inherit this converter.
 - No changes to LOGGING_CONFIG dictionary are required.
-- Ensure log_config.py is imported before any other modules call logging.getLogger() or create handlers.
+- Ensure log_config.py is imported before any other modules call get_logger() or create handlers.

 ## 7. Benefits